freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-projects/sha-1-password-cracker.md

 - `da5a4e8cf89539e66097acd2f8af128acae2f8ae` should return "q1w2e3r4t5"
 - `ea3f62d498e3b98557f9f9cd0d905028b3b019e1` should return "bubbles1"

+What is hashing?
+Hashing refers to the process of transforming a key or text (or in this case, password) into another value.
+This transformation occurs by using a hash function, which is a standardized algorithm that converts the key into a bit string of a fixed size.
+This transformed value is refered to as a hash and is unique to the original key.
+The hash is then usually displayed as a 40 digit long hexadecimal number.
+Hashing is an important concept in information security because it allows for a password to be verified and compared to the stored hash at the time of log-in so that the original password never needs to be stored.

+What is SHA-1?
+SHA-1 stands for secure hash algorithm 1, which takes a password and produces a 160-bit (or 20 byte hash value).
+The SHA-1 algorithm was developed by the United States National Security Agency but has not been considered to be secure since 2005.
+There are other hash algorithms, such as SHA-2, SHA-3, MD2, MD4, and MD5.

+What is the purpose of a salt?
+If multiple users have the same password, they will also have the same hash.
+This makes the pool of hashes smaller and more susceptible to an outsider who can now more easily figure out a common password.
+In order to increase security, we can add a salt.
+A salt is randomized data (in this case, a string of characters) that is added to the beginning and end of a password at the time of hashing.
+The action of salting then creates an even more unqiue input than the basic password, which will then result in a more secure hash.

 The `hashlib` library has been imported for you.
 You should consider using it in your code. <a href="https://docs.python.org/3/library/hashlib.html" target="_blank" rel="noopener noreferrer nofollow">Learn more about "hashlib" here</a>.

 ## Development